durcij/comics-club/_posts/2020-11-09-meeting-summary.md

 - Art
 ---

-This week, we had our new broad proceed with their first meeting and introducing Extra Life Event this Saturday.
+This week, we had our new board proceed with their first meeting and introducing Extra Life Event this Saturday.

 ## Officer Announcements